asdf-format/asdf/docs/asdf/developer_overview.rst

 top, but the objects are created from the bottom up due to  recursion.

 The result is what af.tree is set to, after doing another tree travseral looking for special type hooks for each node.
-I haven't yet found any use of that feature.
+It isn't cleaf if there is yet any use of that feature.

 Not quite that simple